jarun/nnn/README.md

   - Per-context directory color (default: blue)
   - Spawn a shell in the current directory
   - Launch applications, run a command
-  - Run custom scripts in the current directory
   - Repository of custom scripts
   - Run current file as executable
   - Change directory at exit (*easy* shell integration)